pabulib/checker/README.md

 ### TODO
 1. pycountry should be installed
-2. tests should be run before deployment - CI/CD
+2. tests should be run before deployment - CI/CD (ATM manually via command `pytest tests`)

 ## Overview